nus-cs2103-AY2021S1/tp/docs/AboutUs.md

 We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).

-You can reach us via the issues of this repository.
+You can reach us via the issues tracker of this [repository](https://github.com/AY2021S1-CS2103T-F13-1/tp/issues).

 ## Project team